Being self-employed gives you lots of freedom.

 That means you actually get a little benefit on your 1040 from having to pay taxes to the various states you pay taxes.

-Additionally, some states even have credits for paying taxes in other states, so you don’t get double-taxed in those situations.
+Additionally, some states even have credits for paying taxes to other states, so you don’t get double-taxed in those situations.

-Others, like Washington D.C. don’t require you to file an individual income tax return if you are a non-resident.
+Others, like Washington D.C., don’t require you to file an individual income tax return if you are a non-resident which is a nice “gift” to digital nomads.

 Finally, there are nine states that do not tax earned income: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

-Starting in 2019, it becomes harder to itemize, because the standard deductions are almost doubled.
+Starting in 2019, it becomes harder to itemize, because the standard deductions have been increased significantly.

 That and state income + real estate tax deduction are capped at $10k which further limits your deduction.

-Some people may benefit from having a higher standard deduction but it could also put you in a more difficult situation if you have high SALT taxes and lose out on a lot of the formerly deductible expenses ?
+Some people may benefit from having a higher standard deduction but it could also put you in a more difficult situation if you have high state and local (SALT) taxes and lose out on a lot of the formerly deductible expenses.

-So how do you ensure that you are accounting for your potential state tax liabilities and staying in compliance with all state tax laws?
+So how do you, as a digital nomad, ensure that you are accounting for your potential state tax liabilities and staying in compliance with all state tax laws?

 Proper planning, that’s how!

-Aside from having an accountant (which is always the best option in my biased opinion), there are a few things you can do to make your life easier:
+Aside from having a tax accountant (which is always the best option in my biased opinion), there are a few things you can do to make your life easier:

-- Adjust your accounting system to track where income is earned.
+- Adjust your bookkeeping to track where income is earned.
+(FYI, I do not recommend QuickBooks Self-Employed)

-- Familiarize yourself with the non-resident tax requirements for each state you are scheduled to work.
+- Familiarize yourself with the non-resident tax requirements for each state you are scheduled to go to.

 - Research the possible reciprocity allowances between states you plan on working in.